Psykotikism/Mutant_Tanks/README.md

 			"Infected Options"				"1234567"
 		}
 		// The Super Tank gains health from hurting survivors.
+		// "Ability Enabled" - When a survivor is within range of the Tank, the Tank gains health.
+		// "Vampire Hit" - When a survivor is hit by a Tank's claw or rock, the Tank gains health.
 		"Vampire Ability"
 		{
 			// Enable this ability.